ChristofferNissen/CoffeeGrinderIOT/guides/ubuntu_usb_perm_resources.md

-# To get ubuntu permissions:
+# To get ubuntu permissions for usb on Ubuntu:

 https://forum.arduino.cc/index.php?topic=49623.0